phdonner/phdonner/README.md

 ### Studies in Markdown notation

-Right now we have been working in two directions:
+Right now we have been working in these directions:

+* Markdown tutorials for rural publishers
+* Publishing workflow research
+* Designing processes of Smart Rural project planning
+* Producing an easy-going way of producing multilingual documentation

 * An [introduction to Markdown](https://github.com/phdonner/Markdown/) is a quick gateway to the World Wide Web editing for rural web publishers
 * The outline [MarkdownProduction](https://github.com/phdonner/MarkdownProduction/) presents tasks involved in designing a low-cost editing, rendering and publishing system.